wangyuxin87/R-Net/README.md

 # R-Net

 # Description
   This is an implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection".
 R-Net is a direct regression based method for multi-oriented scene text detection, which outperforms parallel methods by a large margin.
-The paper will be avaliable soon.
+The paper is avaliabel at [Paperlink](https://ieeexplore.ieee.org/document/9096525).

 ## Result
 |        Model       	| recall 	| precision 	| F-measure 	| TIoU-R 	| TIoU-P 	| TIoU-F 	|